thomasvangurp/epiGBS/README.md

 # epiGBS
-Code for working with epiGBS data
+Code for working with epiGBS data.
+Test commit.